GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

     (ALL) SETENV: NOPASSWD: /usr/bin/python3 /opt/backup.py
 ```

-We don't have read or write permissions to `/opt`, `/opt/backup.py`, or `/home/manager` but taking a look at the `backup.py` we can see it is importing a few packages.
+We don't have read or write permissions to `/opt`, `/opt/backup.py`, or `/home/manager` that the script if referencing but taking a look at the top of the `backup.py` we can see it is importing a few packages.
 This means we should be able to import our own package instead of original ones.

 ```python
 from datetime import datetime